Semillero-Inteligencia-Artificial-EAFIT/Face_recognition_workshop/docs/proposal.md

 - ...

-**Computer Vision for the workshop (5 minutes)**

-- Explain what computer vision is and its role in AI.
-- Discuss common applications of computer vision technology.
-- Show examples of computer vision in action, such as facial recognition and object detection.

 **Quiz (20 minutes)**
 - Administer a short quiz to assess students' understanding of the material covered.
 - Include multiple-choice and open-ended questions.
 - Offer prizes for the top performers to incentivize participation.

-**Scratch Tutorial (30 minutes)**
-- Provide a hands-on tutorial on building a simple face recognition system using Scratch.
-- Break down the process step by step, explaining each block of code.
-- Encourage students to experiment and customize the project.

 **Python Tutorial (30 minutes)**
 - Introduce Python programming language and its popularity in AI development.